fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 > If you encounter an error on this step, try running `fprime-gds` in the `MathProject`.

 ## Send Some Commands
-Under _Commanding_ there is a dropdown menu called "mnemonic".
+Under _Commanding_ there is a drop-down menu called "mnemonic".
 Click Mnemonic and find mathSender.DO_MATH.
 When you select DO_MATH, three new option should appear.
 In put 7 into val1, put 6 into val2, and put MUL into op.
 Press send command.
-Navivate to _Events_ (top left) and find the results of your command.
+Navigate to _Events_ (top left) and find the results of your command.
 You should see The Ultimate Answer to Life, the Universe, and Everything: 42.

 For a more detailed guide to the F´ GDS, see the [GDS Introduction Guide](https://nasa.github.io/fprime/UsersGuide/gds/gds-introduction.html).